-In order to avoid conflicts of interest, Lebon does not permit the practice of offering any financial interest to Representatives for:

-- Giving preference to the quantity of business secured for Lebon to the exclusion of the quality of the service rendered to clients; or - Giving preference to a specific product supplier, where the Representatives may recommend more than one product supplier to the client; or - Giving preference to a specific product of a product supplier, where the Representative may recommend more than one product of that product supplier to the client.

-Lebon does not permit the practice of offering or providing a sign-on bonus by any of its Financial Services Providers nor receipt of a sign-on bonus by its Category I Financial Services Providers.
+- 9.1.
+To avoid conflicts of interest, Lebon does not permit the practice of offering any financial interest to Representatives for: - 9.1.1.
+Giving preference to the quantity of business secured for Lebon to the exclusion of the quality of the service rendered to clients; or - 9.1.2.
+Giving preference to a specific product supplier, where the Representatives may recommend more than one product supplier to the client: or - 9.1.3.
+Giving preference to a specific product of a product supplier, where the Representative may recommend more than one product of that product supplier to the client. - 9.1.4.
+Lebon does not permit the practice of offering or providing a sign-on bonus by any of its Financial Services Providers nor receipt of a sign-on bonus by its Category I Financial Services Providers. - 9.2.
 Certain conflicts may have such a serious potential impact for Lebon or its clients that the only way to adequately manage such conflicts will be to avoid them.
 However, clearly it is not practical to prohibit all conflicts of interest regardless of impact.
-Therefore all conflicts of interest must be adequately assessed for impact, they must be reported to the Compliance Officer and/or senior management who will then decide how to proceed, i.e. either to proceed with caution; make the appropriate disclosures; or in severe cases to avoid the conflict altogether.
+Therefore, all conflicts of interest must be adequately assessed for impact, they must be reported to the Compliance Officer and/or senior management who will then decide how to proceed, i.e. either to proceed with caution; make the appropriate disclosures; or in severe cases to avoid the conflict altogether.